 - Pass a thorough, comprehensive background interview and investigation.

-- Currently Officers work rotating 10 hours shifts, with 5 days workweeks and 4 or 5 days off between workweeks.
+- Currently Officers work defined 10 hour shifts, with 4 day workweeks.